cideM/aoc2023-janet/README.md

 # [Janet]()

-60 lines of code according to `tokei` when formatted with `janet-format`.
+60 lines of code when formatted with `janet-format`.
 The formatter doesn't do much, so I stick to an 80 column limit manually.
 Your formatting results will vary from mine.

 - [GitHub Repository](https://github.com/cideM/aoc2023-janet)
 - [Topaz Paste]()